 While the video was claimed by professional sycophants calling themselves ministers and officers of the law to have been ‘doctored’, the crooked Nigeria Police on their own joined the criminals and fraudsters to release their ‘doctored’ version where their chief was reading flawlessly.
 And even the part where he had apologized after being corrected by his aide was craftily expunged.

 The mendacity of police and dissident citizens has become a metaphor for the criminality of a failed government.
 Its economy with the truth about every national issue has become legendary, its corruption and hypocrisy nearly unequalled in the history of Nigeria’s thieving heads of government.

 Having destroyed the country’s once buoyant future with his planless, semi literate economics, and never tiring of hounding political foes, all that Messrs Buhari and official retinue can now afford is shifting the blame of their failures to phantom corrupt Nigerians, symbolic in wife of the former president Jonathan.

 However, the president’s hypocrisy gets increasingly evident when public corruption is traceable to his family, his lieutenants and his cabal at the central bank and the national petroleum company.
 (2)

-In the words of its ardent critic and writer, R. Omokri, copiously quoted below, Patience Jonathan was not responsible for the abysmal failure of the Buhari administration contrary to official vilification of her person by the president’s bootlickers.
+In the words of its ardent critic and writer, R. Omokri, copiously quoted below, Mrs Jonathan could not be responsible for the abysmal failure of the Buhari administration contrary to official vilification of her person by the president’s bootlickers.

 “Would the Presidency consider it fair game to highlight the fact that Yusuf Buhari, who does not have a job and has not served in the National Youth Service Corp as mandated by law, was in possession of a multimillion BMW power bike even though his father told the nation that he had to borrow to pay for his APC Presidential nomination form?
 How did he get the funds for such an expensive possession?